-Finally, in Figure 5 we look at time profile of Mehr effect.
-As we can see from this figure, before delivery of Mehr units, property values in Mehr postal regions and other neighborhoods are similar which validates our identifying assumption.
+Third, in Figure 5 we look at the time profile of the Mehr effect.
+As we can see from this figure, before the delivery of Mehr units, property values in Mehr postal regions and other neighborhoods are similar, which validates our identifying assumption.
 The negative effect starts two years after our reference point.
 Mehr housing units were delivered to their owners gradually and our reference point is the first unit delivery date in each Mehr project site.
-Once the delivery of units starts, we expect to see supply effects.
-Because households anticipate the availability of Mehr units and would withhold demand until the market supply shifts outward.
-But new Mehr households would take some time to move in and hence we expect the amenity effect to start later than the supply effect.
-This is what we observe in Figure 5 which is more consistent with disamenity type effects.
+Once the delivery of units starts, we expect to see supply effects because households anticipate the availability of Mehr units and would withhold demand until the market supply shifts outward.
+However, new Mehr households would take some time to move in and hence we expect the amenity effect to start later than the supply effect.
+This is what we observe in Figure 5, which is more consistent with disamenity type effects.

-Figure 5 effect of Mehr housing delivery in different years after and before delivery of the first unit of the site
+Figure 5.
+Effect of Mehr housing delivery in different years after and before the delivery of the first unit of the site

-Notes: Figure shows coefficient and standard error estimates of our intended coefficient in equation (4) of section 5 from regressions of natural logarithm of house price on covariates.
-Covariates include age, logarithm of area, postal region, time fixed effect and city by time fixed effect.
-Our reference time is the first unit of Mehr housing delivery date in each Mehr project site and the coefficients are for interaction of Mehr variable and number of years passed since the delivery of Mehr units.
-We have data for 5 years before delivery until 7 years after delivery but we show coefficients just for before 3 years until after 6 years since the sample becomes small at the beginning and end of the range.
+Notes: Figure 5 shows coefficient and standard error estimates of our intended coefficient in equation (4) of section 5 from regressions of natural logarithm of house price on covariates.
+Covariates include age, logarithm of area, postal region, time fixed effect, and city by time fixed effect.
+Our reference time is the first unit of Mehr housing delivery date in each Mehr project site and the coefficients are for the interaction of the Mehr variable and the number of years passed since the delivery of Mehr units.
+We have data for five years before delivery until seven years after delivery, but we show coefficients just for the three years before to six years after the delivery since the sample becomes small at the beginning and end of the range.